anttisalonen/progbook/rst/c_dyn.rst

 The answer to all of these is *dynamic memory allocation*.

 The C standard library provides two functions for this: "malloc" and "free".
-The function "malloc" (memory allocation) allocated memory, which can then be freed using the function "free".
+The function "malloc" (memory allocation) allocates memory, which can then be freed using the function "free".
 Here's a simple example:

 .. literalinclude:: ../material/stack/st9.c
    :language: c